Be on Alert – Fraudulent Employment Offers. Learn More

 Public Policy Specialist, Regulatory Policy

 Are you looking to work on current and emerging policy issues?
 Do you want to apply your education and experience to help government agencies improve the way they develop and implement regulations, policies, and programs?
-Our Regulatory, Policy & Economics (RPE) line of business has over 30 years of experience supporting the design, implementation, and improvement of federal programs and is seeking a policy analyst to join them.
+Our Regulatory, Policy & Economics (RPE) portfolio has over 30 years of experience supporting the design, implementation, and improvement of federal programs and is seeking a policy analyst to join them.

 The Public Policy Specialist will employ strong research, policy analysis, and writing skills to contribute to rulemaking documents, stakeholder and public comment reports, policy papers and technical background documents.
 Duties also will include technical writing and editing, report production, and managing discrete tasks and small teams of staff to work toward a milestone or deliverable.
 The Public Policy Specialist will work within interdisciplinary teams supporting federal government clients who develop and implement regulatory programs affecting environmental and resource management issues, homeland security and immigration, transportation, nutrition, food/drug safety, workforce development, and other national priorities.